jeeho-ahn/Ordered-Sorting-IROS2023/readme.md

 ## Citation

-Ahn, Jeeho, ChangHwan Kim, and Changjoo Nam. "[Coordination of two robotic manipulators for object retrieval in clutter](https://ieeexplore.ieee.org/abstract/document/9811978)."
-2022 International Conference on Robotics and Automation (ICRA).
-IEEE, 2022.
+Ahn, Jeeho, Seabin Lee, and Changjoo Nam.
+"Coordination of multiple mobile manipulators for ordered sorting of cluttered objects."
+2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
+IEEE, 2023.